rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 on Friday, Saturday, and Sunday.

 Others in our dormitory are scheduled to move out on Friday.
-After the rooms are cleaned they will be ready for Ross people to move in on Saturday.
-We were told that several rooms can be cleaned early, and will be ready on Friday evening.  <br>
+After the rooms are cleaned, they will be ready for Ross people to move in on Saturday.
+We were told that several rooms can be cleaned early, and will be available on Friday evening.  <br>

 - DRIVING:  We will post driving directions on this website.